MIAReview

 Take, for instance, the bhel puri chaat, a typical Indian street snack of crunchy bhel wafers, murmura, and crispy threads of sev with a variety of chutneys.
 At Ghee, this is reimagined to incorporate two Miami favorites: avocado and ceviche.
 Avocado makes another appearance in a moss-colored bhatura that arrives at the table like a big balloon ready to be popped and devoured.
 And their vindaloo gives us all the vinegariness and spicy intensity of the Goan original, but includes calabaza pumpkin along with heat from habanero chiles—two quintessential Miami ingredients that very well might have been sourced from Ghee's own farm in Homestead.

-Ghee Indian Kitchen review image
+Ghee Indian Kitchen image

-Even the dishes at Ghee that don't feel directly informed by Miami—like a great tikka masala or a crisp, tangy dosa stuffed with beef short rib—have bold, vibrant flavors that feel like they belong in Miami as much as royal poincianas.
+Even the dishes at Ghee that don't feel directly informed by Miami—like a great tikka masala or a crisp, tangy dosa stuffed with beef short rib—have vibrant flavors that feel like they belong in Miami as much as royal poincianas.

 Ghee is an Indian restaurant in a town with troublingly few Indian restaurants, but it still feels as essential to the city as Joe's, Versailles, and Chef Creole—all places we’d recommend to out-of-towners as an example of Miami’s local flavors.
 Ghee doesn’t specialize in traditional desi home cooking.
 Neither do they serve creamy curries you can personalize with your favorite protein and spice level.
-It’s Indian food done Miami style—and done in a way that makes a delicious argument that bhel puris, bhaturas, and vindaloo are just as Miami as pastelitos, Cuban coffee, and arriving very late to a party.
+It’s Indian food done Miami style—and done in a way that makes a delicious argument that bhel puris and bhaturas are just as Miami as pastelitos, Cuban coffee, and arriving very late to a party.

 Food Rundown

-Ghee Indian Kitchen review image
+Ghee Indian Kitchen image

 Yellowfin Tuna Bhel

-If there’s one dish that encapsulates Ghee.
-It’s this seamless mashup of bhel puri, ceviche, and guacamole.
+If there’s one dish that encapsulates Ghee, it’s this seamless mashup of bhel puri, ceviche, and guacamole.
 There are so many textures going on: airy puffed rice, crispy sev, creamy avocado, and slippery yellowfin.
 The spicy, tangy, and herbaceous green chutney stands in for the leche de tigre.
 It’s a perfect dish.

-Ghee Indian Kitchen review image
+Ghee Indian Kitchen image

 Avocado Bhatura

-Ghee Indian Kitchen review image
+Ghee Indian Kitchen image

 Short Rib Dosa